Last Updated 5 March 2020

 - Mips therefore goes a long way to addressing the most frequent criticism of first-generation helmets – that they are primarily designed to absorb the energy of a vertical head-on impact, and are less effective when it comes to protecting you from the most common kind of impact – side-on hits.

-Given the resources that went into their development, it’s no surprise that Mips helmets commanded a three-figure price when they were originally launched a couple of years ago.
+Given the resources that went into their development, it’s no surprise that Mips helmets commanded a three-figure price when they were originally launched a few years ago.

-Their swift acceptance in the States means Mips helmets are now made in sufficient numbers by America’s top helmet companies such as Giro and Bell to bring the starting price of a Mips helmets down to a more approachable £60.
+Their swift acceptance in the States means Mips helmets are now made in sufficient numbers by America’s top helmet companies such as Giro and Bell to bringing the price of Mips helmets down.
+The cheapest mips helmets in our range currently are less than £45.

 You wear a helmet to mitigate the worst consequences of suffering a bicycle accident – brain injury.
 If you want to maximise protection while still retaining the airy comfort of the modern bike lid, consider Mips.